Tips for Suede & Nubuck

 2. Brush dry: brush loose dirt from the sneaker

-4. Clean the sole: clean the sole properly
+4. Clean the sole: Clean the sole properly

 5. Clean suede/nubuck: then clean the shoe thoroughly